DataDog/hiring-engineers/answers.md

 ![datadog4](https://user-images.githubusercontent.com/39865915/41144549-20871bf4-6ab2-11e8-9d11-40490b3c1a70.png)<br>
 ## Create a Custom Agent Check
 **Reference**: [https://docs.datadoghq.com/developers/agent_checks](url)<br>
 Agent checks are intended to allow a user to collect Datadog metrics from custom applications or unique systems, while metric collection from more common applications, public services or open source projects, are intended to be implemented via Datadog's Integrations.
-Agent checks have two parts, the check file, written in Python, and the configuration file.
+Agent checks have two parts, the check file, written in Python, and the configuration file.<br>

 Both the check file and configuration must share the same name (ex. _mycheck.py_ and _mycheck.yaml_, respectively).
 The check file resides in the Agent's _checks.d_ directory, and the configuration file resides in the Agent's _conf.d_ directory.
 Both the _checks.d_ and _conf.d_ directories exist under the Agent's root directory, in our case, _/etc/datadog-agent_.<br>
 To show how a custom Agent check is implemented, we can create a custom Agent check that submits a metric named _my_metric_ with a random value between 1 and 1000.
 We will also configure _my_metric_ check to have a collection interval that only submits once every 45 seconds.<br>